DiegoCao/Installtion-for-All/cudnn for ubuntu20.04.md

+>: warning: If you have not decided to use tensorflow or pytorch, strongly suggest to use pytorch, since the GPU version for tensorflow is so annoying.
+It requires basically three things: *Cuda, CUDNN,TensorRT*

 As there is no official installation for 20.04 version, record the installtion process here for reference.

 First, go to this website: